George Pickingill of Canewdon, Essex, England - a Hereditary Witch and/or a Cunning Man

 Throughout her married life, Sarah Ann Pickingill is recorded as “Mary Ann Pickingill” and then in her burial record in Canewdon, she was “Sarah Ann Pittengale”.

-Between 1858 and 1861, the Pickingill family moved from Hawkwell to Eastwood, Essex.
+The Pickingill family moved from Hawkwell to Eastwood, Essex somewhere between 1858 and 1861.

 In 1861, George and Mary Pickengale were living in Eastwood, Essex.
 George was an Agricultural Laborer.